Larry Simons FAIA turned 80 in May of 2017.

-.
+He was an early proponent of architect as developer.
+Learning how by reading a book by John Portman a developer architect of the Hyatt Regency Chain.
 Portman was run out the AIA because of his unique approach to delivering architecture as an owner/builder.
 A while later they started giving him awards for his work.

 Larry created a uniquely successful business model with the help of his late partner Jim Brecht.
-He, and his last partner Joan Woodard manage and owned with other investors over 30 properties (see Stony Point Road, both sides between 3rd & Gurneville Rd. and the The Corporate Center Parkway complex North West on Sebastopol Ave.), Larry has won 12 design awards.
-Below are few of his designs including the Rattegan Federal building a few Larry’s many contributions to our built environment.
+He, and his last partner Joan Woodard manage and owned with other investors over 30 properties (see Stony Point Road, both sides between 3rd & Gurneville Rd. and the The Corporate Center Parkway complex North West on Sebastopol Ave.), Larry has won 38 design awards.
+Below are few of his designs including the Rattagan Federal building a few Larry’s many contributions to our built environment.

 Basin Street Properties of Reno Nevada best known locally for the Basin Street development at the Petaluma theater district purchased 337,360 sq. ft. of Mr. Simmons properties.

 “Simons & Woodard is an architecture, development and property management team.
 We are highly skilled with office buildings, flex, and medical office.
 Our firm is locally owned and managed and our focus is Sonoma County, California.
 We have been in business for more than 45 years and believe it is possible to create and manage workplaces that are great spaces for people and sensitive to the environment.
-We use local materials and labor and design for the longterm.
+We use local materials and labor and design for the long term.